Rocky Mountain Arsenal National Wildlife Refuge: History

+The conservation of bison is an ongoing, diverse effort to bring bison back from the brink of extinction.
+The 2020 Bison Conservation Initiative by the Department of the Interior has five central goals: wild, healthy bison herds; genetic conservation; shared stewardship; ecological restoration; and cultural restoration.
+It strengthened mechanisms for delivery of bison to Native American tribes from federal herds.
+Starting at 2021 roundup, excess bison began to be donated to tribes with the Wolakota Buffalo Range receiving them this year and for the first time, Indigenous peoples joined refuge staff for the roundup.
+Six yearling female bison were also transferred from the Refuge to Theodore Roosevelt National Park, where National Park Service experts will study the extent to which translocated animals integrate into established herds.
+In 2025, Mayor Mike Johnston proposed building the American Indian Cultural Embassy at the refuge.

 Management

 All land included in the Rocky Mountain Arsenal National Wildlife Refuge was turned over to the Department of the Interior with management of the refuge being the responsibility of both the USFWS and the U.S. Army.
 Some land may still contain chemical weapons devices (such as unexploded projectiles or buried equipment) and cannot safely be integrated into the wildlife refuge, so the Fish & Wildlife Service manages 14904 acre of land.
 The remainder of the property (1084 acre) is managed by the U.S. Army.
 The USFWS and Army signed an inter-agency agreement to cooperate in the management of the Army land according to UWFWS principles.

 A Comprehensive Management Plan for the refuge was finalized in June 1996.
 Under the plan, the refuge is available for public use, and community outreach and educational programs will be implemented to encourage public use.

-A record 300,000 people visited the refuge in 2013, and refuge officials say they expect visitation to top one million annually once visitor facilities, outreach plans, and a wildlife management plan are completely in place.
+A record 950,000 people visited the refuge in 2023.
+Refuge officials say they expect visitation to top one million annually once visitor facilities, outreach plans, and a wildlife management plan are completely in place.